 Our reliance on contract manufacturers and on sole source suppliers or a limited group of suppliers involves several risks.
 We may not be able to obtain an adequate supply of required components, and our control over the price, timely delivery, reliability and quality of finished products may be reduced.
 The process of manufacturing our products and some of our components and subassemblies is extremely complex.
 We have in the past experienced and may in the future experience delays in the delivery of and quality problems with products and components and subassemblies from vendors.
 Some of the suppliers we rely upon have relatively limited financial and other resources.
 Some of our vendors have manufacturing facilities in areas that may be prone to natural disasters and other natural occurrences that may affect their ability to perform and deliver under our contract.
+Moreover, an outbreak of a pandemic such as the COVID-19 pandemic and associated quarantines, closures and travel restrictions may cause temporary or long-term disruptions in our supply chain and distribution systems and/or delays in the delivery of inventory.
 If we are not able to obtain timely deliveries of components and subassemblies of acceptable quality or if we are otherwise required to seek alternative sources of supply or to substitute alternative technology, or to manufacture our finished products or components and subassemblies internally, our ability to satisfactorily and timely complete our customer obligations could be negatively impacted which could result in reduced sales, termination of contracts and damage to our reputation and relationships with our customers.
 This failure could also result in a customer terminating our contract for default.
 A default termination could expose us to liability and have a material adverse effect on our ability to compete for future contracts and orders.
 In addition, a delay in our ability to obtain components and equipment parts from our suppliers may affect our ability to meet our customers' needs and may have an adverse effect upon our profitability.